mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 <a href="https://gitee.com/mindspore/docs/blob/r2.0/install/mindspore_gpu_install_source_en.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.0/resource/_static/logo_source_en.png"></a>

-This document describes how to quickly install MindSpore by source code in a Linux system with a GPU environment.
+This document describes how to install MindSpore by compiling source code on Linux in a GPU environment.
 The following takes Ubuntu 18.04 as an example to describe how to install MindSpore.

-- If you want to configure an environment that can compile MindSpore on a fresh Ubuntu 18.04 with a GPU environment, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/ubuntu-gpu-source.sh) for one-click configuration, see [Environment Preparation -automatic, recommended](#environment-preparation-automatic-recommended) section.
-The automatic installation script will install the dependencies required to compile MindSpore.
+- If you want to configure an environment that can compile MindSpore on a fresh Ubuntu 18.04 with a GPU environment, you may use an [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/ubuntu-gpu-source.sh) for one-click configuration, see [Environment Preparation -automatic, recommended](#environment-preparation-automatic-recommended) section.
+The script will automatically install the dependencies required to compile MindSpore.

 - If some dependencies, such as CUDA, Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Environment Preparation-manual](#environment-preparation-manual) section.